datazoompuc/datazoom.social/README.md

     dat:

     - `none`: No panel build.
 Returns the original data.

-    - `basic`: Performs basic identification steps for creating households and individual identifiers for panel construction
+    - `basic`: Performs basic identification steps for creating households and individual identifiers for panel construction.

     - `advanced`: Performs advanced identification steps for creating households and individual identifiers for panel construction.